CORTEXIMPLANT/corteximplant-mastodon/about/about.md

 # 🫀 About

-**CORTEX IMPLANT** is a instance for all cyberpunks and edgerunners who survived the big *DataKrash* [[?](https://rtalsoriangames.com/2020/07/17/cyberpunk-red-meet-the-neocorps/)] and want to stay independent and hide from NetWatch.
+**CORTEX IMPLANT** is a Mastodon instance for all cyberpunks and edgerunners who survived the big *DataKrash* [[?](https://rtalsoriangames.com/2020/07/17/cyberpunk-red-meet-the-neocorps/)] and want to stay independent and hide from NetWatch.

 Link your cyberware and connect with creative **LGBTQIA+ friendly** netrunners, solos, fixers, nomads, techies, medias, corpos and rockers from all over the world behind a heavy ICE.

+Besides our Mastodon instance, we also have a [Pixelfed](https://cyberpunk.pics/), [Lemmy](https://dataterm.digital/) and a [Misskey](https://nightcity.bar/) instance - take a look.

 ## ⚙️ Instance settings